Sh7yk/Wardriving-Pi/README.md

 # Wardriving-Pi
-Complete instructions for setting up Raspberry Pi for auditing Wi-Fi using a phone  or tablet
+Complete instructions for setting up Raspberry Pi for auditing Wi-Fi using a phone  or tablet.

+Unlike kali nethanter, in this case you don't have to connect the adapter directly to the phone and look suspicious.
+Raspberry + adapter + power bank + backpack or pocket and feel free to walk!
+You are an ordinary person buried in a smartphone.Besides, it is a complete kali with everything you need

 !!!All explanations of the GUI part are relevant for the xfce graphical shell, which comes by default if you download Kali for raspberry pi from the official site!!!

 Instructions for beginners and not only, so the explanations go step by step.
 So, you already have a cd card (take the fastest one you can find,SanDisk Extreme Go worked great) with downloaded kali linux image for raspberry pi,